Cooking Gorgeous

 Instructions

-• Grate the onion and squeeze out the juice.
+• Peel and grate the onion using the fine side of a box grater.
+Place the grated onion in a fine-mesh strainer, cheesecloth, or your hand, then squeeze the juice into a bowl.
 Save the pulp to make delicious Turkish Grilled Lamb Kofta - Izgara Kofte or Turkish Sarma Lamb Beyti Kebab, and keep the juice.

 • In a large mixing bowl, combine the ground lamb or beef, onion juice, yogurt, salt, paprika, and black pepper.
 Mix well for 8 to 10 minutes, until all ingredients are thoroughly combined and the mixture is firm.